Course Title: Master of Science in Culinary Innovation and Food Product Development

 - Reading Historic Cookbooks

-Full-time learners normally have an average of twelve contact hours per week.
-Modules will normally be delivered on two days/evenings per week for full-time.
-In addition there may be a requirement for learners to attend on other occasions at other times.
-Programme starts in September.
+Full-time learners have an average of twelve contact hours per week.
+Modules will normally be on Monday and Wednesday.
+In addition, there may be a requirement for learners to attend on other occasions and at other times.
+In general students complete 30 ECTS in Semester 1 (Sept-Jan), 30 in Semester 2 (Feb-May) and 30 in Semester 3 (June-Aug) for the dissertation.
+The course starts in September.